Al Riffa station

-Al Riffa station is the western terminus of the Doha Metro's Green Line and serves the municipality of Al Rayyan, which is a part of the Doha Metropolitan Area in Qatar.
+Al Riffa Mall of Qatar station is the western terminus of the Doha Metro's Green Line and serves the municipality of Al Rayyan, which is a part of the Doha Metropolitan Area in Qatar.
 The station is located on Dukhan Highway, opposite the Mall of Qatar, in the newly developed Rawdat Al Jahhaniya district.
+The naming rights to the station are currently held by Mall of Qatar.

-The station currently has no metrolinks.
+The station currently has only 1 metrolink bus.
 Facilities on the premises include restrooms and a prayer room.
+Beyond this station, the metro line goes underground.

 History

-The station was opened to the public on 10 December, 2019 along with the other Green Line stations.
+The station was opened to the public on 10 December 2019 along with the other Green Line stations.